 Biggiero and Sevi (2008) studied the dimensions and aspects of organizational trust and its effects on the conditions of organizations (21).
 They found that two factors are quite effective in building inter-organizational trust: 1) the reputation of the company, and 2) the experience of previous exchanges and transactions.
-They added that most organizational trust by reviewing the organization's previous records and experiences with other companies (21).
+They added that most organizations determine the level of their inter-organizational trust by reviewing the organization's previous records and experiences with other companies (21).